maikgreubel/caribu-orm/README.md

   ```

 No need to write infrastructure and boilerblate code by yourself.
 Let the Orm do the hard work for you.

+Caribu provides a convention-over-configuration behaviour by supporting annotations.

+See the [[Wiki|https://github.com/maikgreubel/caribu-orm/wiki]] for more information about the capabilities and usage.